South Downs Cycling

 South Downs National Park Rights of Way Facts and Figures

-Rights of Way : There is approximately 3,282 km of public rights of way within the South Downs: 1813 km of footpath; 1213km of bridleway; 53km of restricted byways; 77km of byways open to all traffic (BOATS); and 176km of road used as a public path. (source: Environment Agency 2010)
+Rights of Way : There is approximately 3,282 km of public rights of way within the South Downs: 1813 km of footpath; 1213km of bridleway; 53km of restricted byways; 77km of byways open to all traffic (BOATS); and 176km of road used as a public path in the South Downs National Park. (source: Environment Agency 2010)

 National Outdoor Recreation and Tourism Links